|

 The Red Pill, a new documentary film about men's rights

-inevitably met with backlash from feminist campaigners for taking a balanced approach toward the subject of men's rights activism.
-A petition has been started by Australian feminists urging Kino Cinema to censor the screening of the film
+with backlash from feminist campaigners for taking a balanced approach toward the subject of men's rights activism.
+A petition has been started by Australian feminists urging Kino Cinema to censor the screening of the film whilst describing

-whilst describing the movie in misleading terms.
-The petition reads: Film-maker Cassie Jaye follows members of online hate-group 'The Red Pill,' known to most as the sexist cesspit of the internet, begins the
+the movie in misleading terms.
+The petition reads: Film-maker Cassie Jaye follows members of online hate-group 'The Red Pill,' known to most as the sexist cesspit of the internet, begins the complaint.
+The general

 article from vice.com The Red Pill was due to have its Australian premiere in Melbourne next month, which has